French Playwright & Performer Clyde Chabot presents “SICILIA”

 The Communauté Inavouable presents its projects in France and abroad as part of long-term partnerships.
 It has run educational and awareness workshops since its origin (college, high school, prison, hospital, library, community center, etc.).

-Consulate General of France in Atlanta, the Villa Albertine, and the Alliance Française of Atlanta.
+This event is hosted by Emory University and cosponsored by the University of Notre Dame, the Consulate General of France in Atlanta, the Villa Albertine, and the Alliance Française of Atlanta.